-2.9.1 Transmitters with DSC capability should comply with the requirements of Recommendations ITU-R M.493, ITU-R M.541, and IMO A.803 (19) as a minimum.
+2.9.1 Transmitters with DSC capability should comply with the requirements of Recommendations ITU-R M.493, ITU-R M.541, and IMO A.803 (19) with amendments by MSC.68(68) as a minimum.
 Stations should have provision for monitoring the VHF channel used for DSC purposes to determine the presence of a signal and, except for distress and safety calls, provide facilities for automatically preventing the transmission of a DSC call until the channel is free.